hdbhdb/hdbhdb.github.io/cv.md

 - Conducted independent ethnographic research on app design in the emerging field of "digital mental health"

-- Used a variety of qualitative research methods (e.g., participant observation & semi-structured interviews) to understand the culture of collaboration in the development of a psychiatric-monitoring smartphone app
+- Used research methods from ethnography & laboratory studies (e.g., participant observation & semi-structured interviews) to study psychiatrists' & computers scientists' development of a psychiatric-monitoring smartphone app

-- Facilitated work across an interdisciplinary group of scientists & researchers to develop a complex narrative of how psychiatrists & developers understand digital technology in relation to data ecosystems, patient care & venture funding
+- Worked across multiple disciplines to construct a complex narrative of how privacy & ethics concerns related to mental health get entangled in technology development, capital ventures, & new collaborative relationships between psychiatrists & software developers

 ### Oberlin Multisensory Neuroscience Lab <br> Oberlin, OH